MadLittleMods/gulp-css-spriter/README.md

 You can easily exclude/include certain background image declarations using meta info in your styles([*see meta section below*](#meta-options)) and `includeMode` option([*see options section below*](#options)) depending on your use case.

+# Install

+### Latest Version: 0.1

+`npm install gulp-css-spriter`

 # About

-### Latest Version: 0.1

 `gulp-css-spriter` uses [spritesmith](https://www.npmjs.com/package/spritesmith) behind the scenes for creating the sprite sheet.

 # Usage